Claim: A pizza delivery man played the piano part on the Bachman-Turner Overdrive hit "Takin' Care of Business."

 So we ordered a pizza and the guy came out.
 His name was Norman Durkee, and this was his entrance into show business.
 He went on to become Bette Midler's musical director on her first national tour.
 About six years ago I was playing with the Ringo Starr All-Starr Band and we played at the Greek Theatre in Los Angeles, and before us the L.A.
-Symphony was rehearsing — and he's the rehearsal pianist.
-So that's the story of the pizza man.
+Symphony was

 A: Here's Randy's version of the story.
 We were encased in the studio, and the pizza guy delivers our pizza.
 He hears us recording the song and says, "Hey, that needs piano!"
 Randy asks him if he can play.
 He does, and he goes into the studio and does one take.
 We think that's cool, pay for the pizza, give him a tip and he leaves.
 Then Randy realizes that we have to pay this guy for the session!
 Randy and the president of Mercury Records sit down with the yellow pages and phone every pizza parlor in Seattle until 4 in the morning asking if they had a pizza delivered to Casement Studios by a guy who can play piano.